Modern Slavery Policy 2023

 Communication and Awareness of Our Policy

-We are working on providing training on the policy to all employees who are deemed to be working in areas of the business that may be exposed to the risk of modern slavery and trafficking.
+We have provided training on the policy to all employees who are deemed to be working in areas of the business that may be exposed to the risk of modern slavery and trafficking.
 We will continue to provide this training to the relevant employees.

-All staff involved with engaging third parties on behalf of the business must communicate our zero tolerance approach to prospective parties at the outset of any business relationship and reinforce our approach as appropriate thereafter.
+All staff involved with engaging third parties on behalf of the business must communicate our zero tolerance approach at the outset of any business relationship and reinforce our approach as appropriate thereafter.

 Breaches of Our Policy

 We may terminate our relationship with third parties working with us or on our behalf if they fail to comply with our policy.